CANopenNode/CANopenSocket/README.md

     $ sudo apt-get install can-utils
     $ candump vcan0

-It will show all CAN trafic on vcan0.
+It will show all CAN traffic on vcan0.

 ### Second terminal: canopend